TheMineWay/Unity-Essential-Toolkit/docs/docs/utilities/achievements/working-with-achievements.md

 - **OnUnlocked:** called when the achievement is unlocked for the first time.
 - **OnUnlockCall:** called when the achievement unlock is called.
 It gets called even if the achievement was previously unlocked.
 - **BeforeUnlockCall**: called when the achievement unlock is called, but before triggering the unlockment process.
 It gets called even if the achievement was previously unlocked.

+### Unlocking achievements

+This script has a public method named `UnlockAchievement`.
+When called, it will unlock the achievement.